nullivex/infant/README.md

 #### Child.child(title,start,stop)

 This is a wrapper function for children to setup IPC communication for graceful startup and shutdown.
+Use this only in the child.

-* title - String that defines the process title
+* `title` - String that defines the process title
-* start - Function that is called with a single parameter `done` which is a callback that should be fired when started is complete, can be passed an error as the only argument
+* `start` - Function that is called with a single parameter `done` which is a callback that should be fired when startup is complete, can be passed an optional error as the only argument `done(err)`
-* stop - Same as the start function, only used for shutdown.
+* `stop` - Same as the start function, only used for shutdown.

 #### Child.childOnce(title,exec)

-This wrapper is similar to `Child.child` but is used to run processed that run and exit (childOnce)
+This wrapper is similar to `Child.child` but is used to run process that runs and exits immediately (childOnce)

-* title - String that defines the process title
+* `title` - String that defines the process title
-* exec - Same as the `start` function in `Child.child`
+* `exec` - Same as the `start` function in `Child.child`

 #### Child Events

-* status - emitted when the status changes, args: `status` the new status
+* `status` - emitted when the status changes, args: `status` the new status
-* exit - emitted when the child exits, args: `code` the exit code of the child
+* `exit` - emitted when the child exits, args: `code` the exit code of the child
-* close - emitted when the child closes
+* `close` - emitted when the child closes
-* error - emitted during an error, args: `err` the error
+* `error` - emitted during an error, args: `err` the error
-* respawn - emitted when the process respawns, args: `pid` the pid of the new process
+* `respawn` - emitted when the process respawns, args: `pid` the pid of the new process
-* message - emitted when the child process sends a message, args: `msg` the message sent by the child
+* `message` - emitted when the child process sends a message, args: `msg` the message sent by the child

 ### Cluster